The Digital Curtain of Russia

 Russians have the ability to disconnect.
-There will be economic costs to it though as internet is part of economy” – says Bruno Lete, an expert of the the German Marshall Fund during an interview with Promote Ukraine.
+There will be economic costs to it though as the internet is part of the economy” – says Bruno Lete, an expert of the German Marshall Fund during an interview with Promote Ukraine.

 The issue of creating its own Internet in Russia has long been lobbied by software makers close to the Russian authorities.
 Thus, in 2013, simultaneously with the publication of the “doctrine of Gerasimov”, revealing about the information operations as part of military operations, Igor Ashmanov, a security expert close to the ruling elite, stressed the need to strengthen the “information sovereignty” of Russia more actively.

 As Ashmanov explains, the purpose of today’s law is to ensure the ability to stay online, if America, for example, decides to turn off the Internet for Russia.
 While at the same time, he believes that such a cut off from America would be an act of military aggression.
 This Law is “an answer to the adoption of the National Cybersecurity Strategy of the United States”, which was considered by Russia to be extremely hostile.